rcalix1/Where_Money_Gen_AI/README.md

 * Career Pathing
 * Where is the Money in Generative AI?
-* Essentially talk about the Tools for Gen AI and Transfer Learning
 * AGS
+* Such as the Tools for Gen AI and Transfer Learning
-* AI agents
+* In particular: AI agents

 ## Artificial intelligence investments have increased substantially